-- What lane position do you want to be in for the road ahead? - Are there pot holes to avoid?

-• Is there another turn ahead?
+- What lane position do you want to be in for the road ahead? - Are there pot holes to avoid? - Is there another turn ahead?
 If so, is it a right-hand turn or a left-hand turn?

 Now, go from the apex to that lane position as you exit the turn.
-This might result in an Outside-Inside-Outside line, or it might result in an Outside-Inside-Inside line, or it might even result in an Outside-Inside-Center line.
+This might result in an Outside-Inside-Outside line, or it might result in an Outside-Inside-Inside-Inside-Center line.
 In each of those cases, what you have is an Outside-Inside-What's Next? line.